 High school: Share your skills

-Experienced singers, actors, and instrumentalists may work together on advanced material, serve as guest soloists, or fill lead roles in mixed-age productions.
-We love seeing these young people take on real creative responsibility, and we often work together with them to find the material that's the best fit.
-Most of our programs for older teens are by invitation or audition.
+Experienced singers, actors, and instrumentalists may work together on advanced material in ensembles, serve as guest soloists, or fill lead roles in mixed-age productions.
+These young people take on real creative responsibility, and we often work together with them and/or their teachers to find material that's the best fit.
+Some of our programs for skilled older teens are by invitation or audition.